Former Olympian sentenced for crashing plane in YouTube publicity stunt

-LOS ANGELES – An extreme sports athlete from Santa Barbara County was sentenced to six months in federal prison on Monday for intentionally crashing a small plane for a YouTube stunt and then destroying the wreckage.
+LOS ANGELES (KTLA) – An extreme sports athlete from California was sentenced to six months in federal prison on Monday for intentionally crashing a small plane as part of a YouTube stunt and then destroying the wreckage.

-In November 2021, authorities say Trevor Jacob, 30, took off from the Lompoc City Airport in his single-engine Taylorcraft BL-65 on a solo flight purportedly destined for Mammoth Lakes.
+In November 2021, authorities say Trevor Jacob, 30, took off from the Lompoc City Airport in Santa Barbara County in his single-engine Taylorcraft BL-65 on a solo flight purportedly destined for Mammoth Lakes.

-About 30 minutes later, while flying above the Los Padres National Forest, a YouTube video titled “I Crashed My Airplane” shows Jacob saying the plane’s lone engine had failed.
+In a YouTube video documenting his flight, Jacob said he intended to fly over the Los Padres National Forest to spread someone’s ashes.
+But once over the mountains, his propeller appeared to stop spinning.

 “Thank you, God.
 Thank you, universe.
-Thank you, higher power, for watching over me,” he says after hiking to the wreckage.
-He then hiked out of the forest and flagged down a driver.
+Thank you, higher power, for watching over me,” he said after hiking to the wreckage.
+He then left the forest and flagged down a driver.

+Many viewers on YouTube initially noted that the video appeared to be staged — and the Federal Aviation Administration eventually came to the same conclusion, revoking Jacob’s pilot’s license.

+On April 11, the FAA sent a letter to Jacob informing him that he had been banned from flying as a result of the stunt, according to a copy of the Emergency Order of Revocation obtained by Nexstar.
+He was also prohibited from applying for new certification for a year.

+The FAA detailed several pieces of evidence that suggested the stunt was staged, pointing to portions of the video that showed the following: Jacob wearing his backpack prior to the propeller stopping; Jacob opening his plane door prior to the propeller stopping; Jacob making no attempt to contact Air Traffic Control; Jacob making no attempt to restart the engine; and Jacob grabbing a selfie stick to film himself parachuting from the plane, among other suspicious behavior.

+The FAA also noted that Jacob made no attempt to glide his plane toward a safe landing spot, despite there being “multiple” suitable areas for such a landing within gliding distance, the letter said.

-Prosecutors say Jacob waited two days to report the crash to the National Transportation Safety Board which told him to preserve the wreckage.
-He stalled the investigation by telling NTSB officials that he didn’t know where the plane went down, according to the DOJ.
+Prosecutors say Jacob then waited two days to report the crash to the National Transportation Safety Board, which told him to preserve the wreckage.
+But he stalled the investigation by telling NTSB officials that he didn’t know where the plane went down, according to the Department of Justice.

-More than two weeks after the crash, he and a friend flew a helicopter to the crash site and airlifted the wreckage to Rancho Sisquoc in Santa Barbara County, where it was loaded onto a trailer attached to Jacob’s pickup truck.
+More than two weeks after the crash, he and a friend flew a helicopter to the crash site and airlifted the wreckage to Rancho Sisquoc in Santa Barbara County, where it was loaded onto a trailer attached to Jacob’s pickup truck, officials said.

 “He then cut up and destroyed the airplane wreckage and, over several days, deposited the detached parts of the wrecked airplane into trash bins at the airport and elsewhere,” the U.S. Department of Justice said.